Modular Homes Today

 Jeanne Tackette from The Pines, New Ringgold PA

 I was so excited to buy my home.
 It's supposed to be my retirement home but I don't think it's going to last that long.
 Right now it's falling apart around us.
 The ceiling leaked over the stove which ruined the oven.
 Both bathrooms have totally fallen apart.
 Right now we don't even have a working toilet.
 The living room carpet is coming apart where they put the house together.
 Makes me wonder if one day I'll go home and the house will have split apart.
 I've never paid $60,000 for a big pile of garbage before and I really wished I hadn't this time.
 It's the biggest mistake I've ever made and I'm 60 years old so I've made a few.
 None as bad as buying this house.
 The house isn't even five years old and it's literally falling apart.
 I'm not a rich women and I don't have the money to fix everything that is wrong.
 I wish someone would just burn it to the ground.
 It's not fit for human living.
 From all the other complaints, I can tell I probably won't get any kind of satisfaction.
 I don't have a choice.
-I have no where else to live.
+I have nowhere else to live.
 It's pretty bad when you pay $60,000 for a house and you don't even have a functioning bathroom.
 I wish I had seen all of these reports before I bought the home.
 What an idiot I am!

 CAROL E ATHERTON from United States